 Identify a schedule to update the spaces that you don’t like and find a way to make sure you stick to it.
 If major renovations aren’t in the budget, figure out small things you can do to make a big impact in your room.

-Then, you can start your plan to take charge of whatever it is that you want to change in your home.
+Once your mindset is straight, you can start your plan to take charge of the things you want to change in your home.

-Before you know it, you won’t feel a need to stop at new home models and compare what you have with what life could be like, and you will definite love the home you’re in right now.
+And before you know it, you won’t feel a need to stop at new home models and compare what you have with what life could be like.
+And you will definite love the home you’re in right now – imperfections and all.